 As a startup, the road to find funding is not always the easiest.
 One aspect that will help give your startup a competitive advantage is your reflection in the media.
-Media coverage can range from reporters writing a piece about your company to submitting articles and guest posts to top-tier publications.
-A media campaign can help put your company in front of prominent investors and, ultimately, create future funding opportunities.
+Audiences view earned media as the most authentic form of marketing.
+The reason for this is because people trust what they read in the news.

-In today’s interconnected world, a media strategy is one of the best ways to spread the word about your new company and inform potential customers about your company.
+In today’s interconnected world, a media strategy is one of the best ways to spread the word about your new company.
 On average, five to seven brand impressions are necessary before someone will remember the brand.
 Therefore, if your startup continues to have media coverage in relevant publications, more people, including investors, will remember your company’s name.

-Investors can read third-party articles about your startup
+Investors can read trusted, third-party articles about your startup.

-Startup companies have access to many resources and can move quickly, which leads to increased competition for a finite amount of funding.
-With plenty of young companies all pitching for their share of investors’ capital, a startup with a significant amount of visibility in media outlets provides an investor with a third-party analysis and viewpoint.
+With plenty of companies all pitching for their share of investors’ capital, a startup with a significant amount of visibility in media outlets provides an investor with a third-party analysis and viewpoint.
 Plus, 80% of business decision-makers prefer to get company information in a series of articles versus an advertisement.
 So startups that think targeted ads are a way to get in front of VCs should rethink that strategy.

-For B2B companies, before a customer makes a purchase they research online.
+For B2B companies, before a customer makes a purchase, they research online.
 Studies show that between 70-80% of people research a company online before visiting the business or making a purchase from them.
 These numbers are no different for venture capital.
 When a VC goes to research your company, the first thing they will look for is credibility.
 Building up a media presence not only allows the customer to learn more about your company but also develops trust that your business is reputable.

 Media coverage is not always easy to get, but it can help your startup get in front of the right investors.
 If you want to learn more, download our 50 PR hacks for startups.